 Where is the best place to stay while I'm in town for the event?

 For those not interested in camping, Brown County offers a variety of lodging throughout the area.
-The Cornerstone Inn Bed & Breakfast is the "official" off-site lodging location for the 8th Annual Midwest Women's Mountain Bike Clinic.
-Participants who stay at the Cornerstone will receive a special discount for the weekend of the event.
-The Upper Room has been reserved for the event and all room are priced at $125/night for Friday and Saturday night.
-Cost of these rooms are typically $139-$159 per night.
-Please call to book your reservation and be sure and mention you are coming for the Midwest Women's Mountain Bike Clinic.
+The Comfort Inn in Nashville is the "official" off-site lodging location for the 8th Annual Midwest Women's Mountain Bike Clinic.
+Participants who stay at the Comfort Inn will receive a special discount for the weekend of the event.
+Rooms are available for $135.99/night (typically $179.99).
+Just mention you are with "SUB-9" when making your reservation to receive a special discount for the weekend.
+Call 812-988-6118 to make your reservation today.

 BrownCounty.com is the best resource to find additional lodging, restaurants, or just about anything around the area, .
 Hotels.com is also a good resource for finding "chain" hotels in Columbus, IN (18 miles) or Bloomington, IN (22 miles).